 Wren and Willow Montessori School nurtures infants, toddlers, preschoolers and kindergartners in an authentic Montessori environment.
 Our nature-based school inspires multi-sensory, hands-on learning in a peaceful, organic setting.
 Our deep understanding of child development and Montessori philosophies fosters creative-based learning that gives students loving support and a solid foundation as they grow, emotionally and academically.
 Our program flourishes self-reliant and independent, life-long learners who will shape their own future.

-About Our Staff
+About Our Philosophies

-"The education of even a small child, therefore, does not aim at preparing him for school, but for life. "
+'The education of even a small child, therefore, does not aim at preparing him for school, but for life.'

 Willow House offers multi-sensory, indoor and outdoor environments for our little ones make discoveries and grow - emotionally, physically, and cognitively.
 Most importantly, we follow the lead of each child.

-for safe, stimulating and loving classroom for my little ones who first will learn to crawl before they walk, run, and jump on their life-long journey.
+for safe, stimulating and loving classrooms for our little ones who first will learn to crawl before they walk, run, and jump on their life-long journey.

 Childhood Certificate and am a certified SIDs trainer.
-I am a mother of 3 children and I coach soccer.
+I am a mother of 3 children.
 I am a perpetual student and teacher.
 Learning never stops.

 "I look to a distant landscape, a future I cannot see.
 My teaching is an act of faith in that unseen horizon.
 That the work I do today will help the child tomorrow.
 And tomorrow.
 And tomorrow.
 That the child I nurture today will reach that horizon, will discover new lands, will blaze trails beyond my ability to image.
 May I provide for them what they need most on that adventure.
 May I not burden them or load them down with what we should both disregard.
 Though I cannot see it, though I will never see it, may I protect that horizon."